anil614sagar/advanceddevjam/lab1.md

 ### Business Team Requirements :

-- Allow access to GET /customers , GET /customers/{customerId}/loans endpoints, disallow access to all other endpoints like POST, PUT, DELETE, GET /customers/{customerId}
+- Allow access to GET /employees , GET /employees/{employeeId} endpoints, disallow access to all other endpoints like POST, PUT, DELETE methods

 - For other resources except allowed one, Respond with a custom error message saying no resource found.